 Following the report's publication, we committed to a continued focus on developing child health research and supporting paediatricians at every career stage to build capability and capacity to carry out research.

-Aims of this network
+- Aims of the network

 - Increase the visibility of existing trainee research networks